Rotisserie Boneless Ribeye Roast with Garlic Crust

 *Normally, I make horseradish sauce with rotisserie beef.
 I was out of prepared horseradish, so I whipped up this blue cheese and caper sauce.
 And, you know, it’s as good as horseradish sauce on beef…and even better spread on baked potatoes.

 *Cooking time depends on the width of the roast more than the weight.
-A larger ribeye roast is going to be longer, not thicker.
+A larger ribeye roast is longer, not thicker.
 In other words, a bigger roast will only take a little longer to cook.
 I would guess an extra 15 to 30 minutes at most, but check it a little before the hour mark just to make sure it’s not cooking too quickly, and every 15 minutes after that.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.